ajauhri/rkt-heaps/README.md

 Brief description of Binomial & Fibonacci heaps
 ----

 Binomial heap is a collection of heap-ordered binomial trees with a pointer `min` to the tree whose root has minimum value.
 They are handy for quick merging of heaps, and deleting node with minimum value, to name some operations.
 Fibonacci heaps, are a generalization of Binomial heaps allowing additional features other than those in binomial heaps.
-Particularly, they allow to deletion of a particular node, and modification of its value.
+Particularly, they allow deletion of a particular node, and modification of its value.
 For a more detailed description, refer to materials cited above.

 Usage
 ----